hallofdreams/hallofdreams.github.io/_posts/2019-04-19-good-friday.md

 “Of course.
 Your faith is admirably close to the truth.
 So for two thousand years, like us, you have found people who carry the evils of the world within them and must be sacrificed for the forgiveness of all, beginning with this man, the first instance of evil incarnate that you identified.”

-Ok, I’d heard a lot today, but even I couldn’t let blasphemy like that slide.
+Ok, I’d heard a lot today, and as somebody up late drinking on Holy Thursday I couldn't claim to be a *great* Christian, but even I couldn’t let blasphemy like that slide.
 “Of course not!”
 I half-shouted.
 “You can’t say that sort of thing in a church!
 That man is God Almighty!
 He was the best man who ever lived!”

 “I...I don’t understand.
 You call this Good Friday because it’s the day you killed a good man, not an evil one?”